Making AI Make Sense

 Artifact previews

-Frame is built around artifacts leadership and reviewers can react to, not generic consulting language.
+This service is built around practical decision materials leadership and reviewers can react to, not generic consulting language.

 Artifact

-A plain-language view of the current process, bottlenecks, handoffs, and likely improvement points.
+A plain-language view of the current process, bottlenecks, handoffs, and likely places where AI could help.

 Artifact